 According to Bloomberg, in the face of declining business, Intel's board of directors met last week and gave the 63-year-old CEO two options: resign or be fired.

-The company has been forced to cut $10 billion in operating costs by 2025 by laying off more than 15,000 employees and postponing several projects, including a 30 billion euro ($31.5 billion) factory in Germany.
+The company was forced to cut $10 billion in operating costs by 2025 by laying off more than 15,000 employees and postponing several projects, including a €30 billion ($31.5 billion) plant in Germany.

-Missed the AI train
+Missed the AI "train"

 Opportunity or challenge for Intel?